OrchardCMS/TheGalleryMachine/README.md

 # TheGalleryMachine
-Default theme of the public galler
+Default theme of the public gallery